Actor Billy Eichner: Marsha Blackburn's 'Stupidity Is Too Much to Bear'

 — billy eichner (@billyeichner) January 29, 2020

-Like most of Hollywood, Eichner is a paid-up progressive who regularly rails against Trump and Republican politicians.
+Like most of Hollywood, Eichner is a virulent leftist who regularly rails against Trump and Republican politicians.
 In 2018, he described the president as an “evil piece of shit” for reversing some of Barack Obama’s on transgenderism.

 Ahead of the 2018 Supreme Court nomination hearings earlier that year, Eicher also called on his followers to harass the “monster” Mitch McConnell at every turn, after the Senate Majority Leader explained his reasoning for proceeding with confirmation proceedings.